Mike Flewitt, Chief Executive Officer, McLaren Automotive.

-The company has three defined product families: Sports Series, Super Series and Ultimate Series which are retailed through over 80 retailers in 30 markets around the world.
+The company’s product portfolio of GT, Supercar, Motorsport and Ultimate models are retailed through over 85 retailers in more than 32 markets around the world.

-To support the development, engineering and manufacture of its range of innovative sportscars and supercars, McLaren Automotive partners with world leading companies to provide specialist expertise and technology.
-These include AkzoNobel, OnePlus, Pirelli and Richard Mille.
+To support the development, engineering and manufacture of its range of innovative sportscars and supercars, McLaren Automotive partners with world leading companies to provide specialist expertise, technology and solutions.
+These include AkzoNobel, Ashurst, Dell Technologies, Pirelli, Richard Mille, and Tumi.

-The McLaren Group is a global leader in luxury automotive and technology and comprises three businesses: Automotive, Racing and Applied Technologies.
+The McLaren Group is a global leader in luxury automotive and technology and comprises three businesses: Automotive, Racing and Applied.

 Global Head of Corporate Communications | McLaren Automotive Limited

 Mobile: +44 (0) 7717 450469